shuhrat/shuhrat.github.io/_posts/2015-12-27-git-lfs-tips-and-tricks.md

 #### 4. Commited binary file, can not rebase, checkout or hard reset

-You have a trouble if anyone commits binary file and pushes to remote.
-Anyone who rebased from remote now have that file on stage, file cannot be removed or resetted.
+You've got a trouble if someone commits binary file and pushes it to remote.
+After rebase from remote everybody will have that file on stage, it cannot be removed or resetted.

 Pre-push hook provided by Github will not save you.
-It checks if LFS client is installed or not, nothing less nothing more.
+It will check whether LFS client is installed or not, exactly that.
-You could commit binary file and install LFS client just before pushing.
+You could commit a binary file and install LFS client just before pushing.

 As a workaround, you can:

 1. Revert commit with binary file
-2. Remove LFS client configurations from `.gitconfig`, can be checked easily by `git lfs env`
+2. Remove LFS client configurations from `.gitconfig`.
+It can be checked easily by `git lfs env`
 3. Rebase
-4. Turn back configurations to `.gitconfig`
+4. Get configurations back to `.gitconfig`

-Such solution won't prevent problem from repeating in future.
-So, we wrote a pre-commit hook.
+Since that solution won't prevent this problem in the future we wrote a pre-commit hook:

 ```bash
 #!/usr/bin/env bash